-Source: Authors' calculations

-Table 4 presents the existing model of transfer payments of the National Insurance Institute against the average gross monetary revenue by deciles.
-It is shown, that although social transfer payments are divided into just two levels, they are correlated with the revenue level, so that there is some degree of progressiveness in the existing model.
+Table 4 presents the existing model of NII transfer payments against average gross monetary income by deciles.
+It shows that, although social transfer payments are divided into just two levels, they are correlated with the revenue level, so that there is some degree of progressiveness in the existing model.

-An examination of the degree of progressiveness of the transfer payments model by estimating the average expenditure on social security contributions by revenue deciles shows that in the current situation, earners at the top decile pay an average of 34% of their revenue, compared with 10% among earners in the seventh decile and 1% among earners of the first decile.
-12) .
-It is assumed that without changes in the model of transfer payments, the increase in the Social Security expenditure on the payments of annuities, financed from transfer payments, will be imposed mainly on earners in the upper deciles, specifically the 8th decile and above.
+An examination of the degree of progressiveness in the transfer payments model, through an estimation of the average expenditure on NII contributions by revenue deciles, shows that in the current situation, earners in the top decile pay an average of 34 percent of their revenue, compared with 10 percent among earners in the seventh decile and one percent among earners of the first decile.
+We assumed that without changes in the model of transfer payments, the increase in the NII expenditure for the payment of annuities, financed from transfer payments, would be imposed mainly on earners in the upper deciles, specifically the eighth decile and above.

-4. Simulations results, Discussion and recommendations
+4. Simulation results, discussion and recommendations

 The simulations make it possible to converge to the result required to increase the transfer payments, given the assumptions we detailed above.
-The simulations are run using an advanced mathematical tool that pushes tens of thousands of statistical possibilities in a few minutes.
-This, while considering an unlimited number of possibilities of various extents of change in life expectancy, and changes in employment rates and real wages.
+The simulations are run using an advanced mathematical tool that processes tens of thousands of statistical possibilities in a few minutes, while simultaneously considering an unlimited number of possibilities for various degrees of change in life expectancy, and changes in employment rates and real wages.
 The changes in transfer payments presented in the tables were calculated according to revenue quintiles, and they represent the rate of payments required for a stable system.
 The percentages (median and 5%) refer to scenarios taken into consideration by the model.
-Thus, the fifth percentile (5%) represents the extreme scenario, which has the most difficult conditions for the payment system (higher increase than forecasted in life expectancy, lower increase than expected in employment rate and real wages) and the median represents the scenario in which the system is faced by exceptional, unusual conditions for better or for worse.
+Thus, the fifth percentile (5%) represents the extreme scenario, which presents the most difficult conditions for the payment system (a higher increase than forecast in life expectancy, and a lower increase than expected in the employment rate and real wages) and the middle quintile represents a scenario in which the system is faced by exceptional, unusual conditions for better or for worse.

 National Insurance transfer payments predicted when the deficit is applied to all wage levels, according to the existing model (3.95% and 14.6%):

-The simulation which examines the rates required on both payment stages, affects all revenue levels.
-It is shown in Table 5A, that the rates of transfer payments must be increased by 2030, from lower than 3.95% to a rate of 4.14% -4.19%, and at a level higher than 14.6% to a rate of 14.79% -14.84%.
-By 2040, the low level should be increased to a rate of between 4.46% -4.64% and the higher- to a rate of between 15.11% -15.29%.
-With the application of the outline for raising the retirement age and linking it to life expectancy, the increase in the required transfer payments is smaller, and is in the range of 0.18-0.23%, compared to 0.51-0.69% without the outline.
+The simulation that examines the rates required in both payment stages, affects all revenue levels.
+It is shown in Table 5A, that the rates of transfer payments must be increased by 2030, from lower than 3.95 percent to a rate of between 4.14 and 4.19 percent, and at a level higher than 14.6 percent to a rate of between 14.79 and 14.84 percent.
+By 2040, the low level should be increased to a rate of between 4.46 and 4.64 percent and the higher to a rate of between 15.11 and 15.29 percent.
+With the application of the model for raising the retirement age and linking it to life expectancy, the increase in the required transfer payments is smaller, and is in the range of 0.18 to 0.23 percentage points, compared to 0.51 to 0.69 percentage points without the model.

-National Insurance transfer payments Rates, predicted when the deficit is applied to the highest wage level only (14.6%): [02]
+National Insurance transfer payments rates, predicted when the deficit is applied to the highest wage level only (14.6%): [02]